MeshCore encryption details

 Transparent for user

 Encryption happens automatically.
-User does not notice the encrypt/decrypt process.
+User doesn't notice the encrypt/decrypt process.
 Messages are simply readable in the app.

 Admin channel protection